C.R.A.F.T.

 5. Electronics

 Feel free to judge, but electronics are a must for us on long car rides!
-I’m all about that iPad.
+I’m all about that iPad or Kindle Fire.
 My 1.5 year old could care less about shows, but the 3.5 year old will almost watch an entire movie.
 So, if the little one is sleeping, I insist the big guy watch a movie.
-We have about 10 of his favorite movies/shows downloaded on the iPad, and the iPad perfectly wedges between the 2 front seats the Kia Sorento.
+We have about 10 of his favorite movies/shows downloaded on the Kindle Fire, and it wedges perfectly wedges between the 2 front seats the Kia Sorento.

 7. Music and Car Dance Parties